vsmith6/CS-370-Course/README.md

 # CS-370-Course - Current/Emerging Trends in CS
 #
-#This course was my first glimpse into machine learning.
+This course was my first glimpse into machine learning.
 In this course, we studied various machine learning algorithms such as Reinforcement Learning with
 Deep Q neural networks, and the attached project code is an example.
+We were given a template that contained the set up for a machine to learn a Treasure Hunting game.
+The template contained pseudo code that we needed to review in order to create the deep Q learning algorithm that would train the agent to solve the pathfinding maze problem.
 #
 ```
 #What do computer scientists do and why does it matter?